List of Teen Titans (TV series) characters: See-More

-See-More is a minor villain from the H.I.V.E.
+See-More (voiced by Kevin Michael Richardson) is a villain from the H.I.V.E.
 Academy who joins the H.I.V.E.
 Five prior to "Mother Mae-Eye".
 His powers stem from a variety of interchangeable colored eyeballs which are accessible via a dial in his helmet; each eyeball is equipped with a unique function or attack, such as multi-vision, X-Ray vision, hypnosis, projection of eye-shaped bubbles, laser beams, and balloon-based flight.
-Like many of the H.I.V.E. characters, See-More first appears in the cafeteria scene of the episode "Deception".